-A ballot on the change of pension provider shall be held among the employees at the company who are entitled to a pension.
-The company will inform the employees of the details and consequences of any change.
-If a majority of the votes cast are in favour of a change in provider, then this can take place.

-The conditions set out in the collective agreement for a change of provider must be met.

-The transfer of the employees' deposits in conjunction with a change must take place at no cost to the employees.
-No deductions may therefore be made from the deposits by either the ceding company or the receiving company.

-Please refer to the guidance on change of pension provider, page 79.
+- A ballot on the change of pension provider shall be held among the employees at the enterprise who are entitled to a pension.
+The enterprise will inform the employees of the details and consequences of any change.
+If a majority of the votes cast are in favour of a change in provider, then this can take place. - The conditions set out in the collective agreement for a change of provider must be met. - The transfer of the employees' deposits in conjunction with a change must take place at no cost to the employees.
+No deductions may therefore be made from the deposits by either the ceding enterprise or the receiving enterprise. - Please refer to the guidance on change of pension provider, page 61.

-Please also refer to the Agreement on pension schemes, page 74, and the flexible wage account, cf. section 2(12).
+Please also refer to the Agreement on pension schemes, page 84, and the free-choice account, cf. section 2(12).